Modern utilities

 is a wrapper for autojump

-jc
+, jc

-can be used to jump to subdirectories of the current directory.
+jumps to subdirectories of the current directory.

-You can find the full usage here.
+You can find the full usage documentation here.

 Fuzzy finder: fzf